 Casting

 In his notes, Chayefsky jotted down his ideas about casting.
 For Howard Beale, who would eventually be played by Peter Finch, he envisioned Henry Fonda, Cary Grant, James Stewart and Paul Newman.
 He went so far as to write Newman, telling him that "You and a very small handful of other actors are the only ones I can think of with the range for this part."
 Lumet wanted Fonda, with whom he had worked several times, but Fonda declined the role, finding it too "hysterical" for his taste.
 Stewart also found the script unsuitable, objecting to the strong language.
 Early consideration was given to real-life newscasters Walter Cronkite and John Chancellor, but neither was open to the idea.
 Although not mentioned in Chayefsky's notes, George C. Scott, Glenn Ford and William Holden reportedly also turned down the opportunity to play Beale, with Holden instead playing Max Schumacher: For that role, Chayefsky had initially listed Walter Matthau and Gene Hackman.
-Ford was under consideration for this part as well, and was said to be one of two final contenders.
+Ford was under consideration for this part as well, and he was said to be one of two final contenders.
 Holden finally got the edge because of his recent box-office success with The Towering Inferno.[14]

 Producers were wary that Finch, an Australian, would not be able to sound authentically American; they demanded an audition before his casting could be considered.
 An actor of considerable prominence, Finch reportedly responded, "Bugger pride.
 Put the script in the mail."
 Immediately realizing that the role was a plum, he even agreed to pay his own fare to New York for a screen test.
-He prepared for the audition by listening to hours of broadcasts by American newscasters, and by weeks of reading the international editions of The New York Times and the Herald Tribune into a tape recorder, then listening to playbacks with a critical ear.
+He prepared for the audition by hours of listening to broadcasts by American newscasters and weeks of reading the international editions of The New York Times and the Herald Tribune into a tape recorder, then listening to playbacks with a critical ear.
 Gottfried recalled that Finch "was nervous as hell at that first meeting over lunch and just like a kid auditioning.
 Once we'd heard him, Sidney Lumet, Paddy, and I were ecstatic because we knew it was a hell of a part to cast."
 Finch cinched the deal with Lumet by playing him the tapes of his newspaper readings.[15]

 Faye Dunaway wanted Robert Mitchum to play Max Schumacher, but Lumet refused, believing that Mitchum was not sufficiently urbane.[16][17]
 For the role of Diana Christensen, Chayefsky thought of Candice Bergen, Ellen Burstyn, and Natalie Wood, while the studio suggested Jane Fonda, with alternate candidates Kay Lenz, Diane Keaton, Marsha Mason and Jill Clayburgh.
 Lumet wanted to cast Vanessa Redgrave in the film, but Chayefsky did not want her.
 Lumet argued that he thought she was the greatest English-speaking actress in the world, while Chayefsky, a proud Jew and supporter of Israel, objected on the basis of her support of the PLO.
 Lumet, also a Jew, said "Paddy, that's blacklisting!", to which Chayefsky replied, "Not when a Jew does it to a Gentile."[18]